At a Glance

-Central Tract, which houses the U.S. Geological Survey’s Patuxent Wildlife Research Center, is closed to the public.
-(Birds that you see reported on eBird from within Central Tract have usually been observed by the Research Center’s employees.)
-The Patuxent Wildlife Research Center’s purpose is to conduct research to form the biological foundation for effective conservation and management of the country’s biological resources.
-Two of the notable programs within the Research Center are the Bird Banding Laboratory and the North American Breeding Bird Survey.
+Central Tract, which houses the USGS Eastern Ecological Science Center (formerly known as the Patuxent Wildlife Research Center), is closed to the public.
+(Birds that you see reported on eBird from within Central Tract have usually been observed by the Science Center’s employees.)
+The Eastern Ecological Science Center’s purpose is to conduct research to form the biological foundation for effective conservation and management of the country’s biological resources.
+Two of the notable programs within the Science Center are the Bird Banding Laboratory and the North American Breeding Bird Survey.
 The wildlife and habitat research being conducted by the Eastern Ecological Science Center goes well beyond birds: read more about the science programs.
 Fish and Wildlife biologists also conduct research and projects on habitat management and species conservation at the Refuge.

-Sign-in at the Visitor Center Visitor is required upon arrival, and it is also necessary to sign-out when you are ready to leave.
+Sign-in at the Visitor Contact Station is required upon arrival, and it is also necessary to sign-out when you are ready to leave.

-North Tract has become famous for hosting a pair (and occasionally more) of Trumpeter Swans that started showing up reliably in 2018 at Merganser Pond.
+North Tract has become famous for hosting a pair (and occasionally more) of Trumpeter Swans that started showing up in 2018 at Merganser Pond.
 They have been present almost year-round since then and there is speculation that they may eventually breed.
 In recent years, Red-headed Woodpeckers have been documented breeding near the power line cut.

 Winter: Ring-necked Duck, Hooded Merganser, Winter Wren, Red-breasted Nuthatch, Golden-crowned Kinglet, Hermit Thrush, Yellow-rumped Warbler, Dark-eyed Junco